Check Engine Light REPAIR & SERVICE:

 The check engine light comes on to warn the driver that the emissions system is polluting beyond it's design limits.
 We have seen common faults such as a check engine triggered by a loose gas cap, worn oxygen sensors, catalytic converters that don't operate as they should and a multitude of other things.

 We always recommend to inspect your vehicles gas cap for a proper seal when the check engine light comes on as this creates a large evaporative system leak if it is loose.
 Other typical items that cause an emissions check engine light are cracked, damaged, disconnected rubber vacuum hoses that are related to the evaporative system.
-You can always bring it to A+ Japanese Auto Repair in San Carlos to make a proper diagnoses.
+You can always bring it to A+ Japanese Auto Repair in San Carlos to have a proper diagnosis performed.

 What Sensors Turn On The Check Engine Light?